-BT 2450 is a course designed for students to improve their oral and technical presentation skills, allowing for increased poise and self-confidence in business settings.
-Students integrate presentation and technical skills to create dynamic and professional business-related presentations.
-Applying appealing design, students create computer-based slide show presentations utilizing drawing and editing tools, charts and graphs, multimedia, graphics, etc. Using the slide show presentations as visual aids, students apply professional oral presentation skills as they are given multiple opportunities to plan, create, and deliver business-related presentations to the class.
+BUS 2450 is a course designed for students to develop effective oral and technical presentation skills, allowing for increased poise and self-confidence.
+Students integrate presentation and technical skills to create dynamic and professional presentations.
+Students create presentations using a variety of media utilizing drawing and editing tools, charts and graphs, multimedia, graphics, etc. Using technology-based presentations as visual aids, students apply professional oral presentation skills as they are given multiple opportunities to plan, develop, deliver, and evaluate presentations.
 This course fulfills the Oral Communication general education requirement.